 It’s not because I’m overly concerned that bacteria might make it through all that pre-washing in a chlorinated bath (although tests conducted by Consumer Reports did find bacteria that are common indicators of poor sanitation).
-Show me any produce in any grocery store’s produce department that is 100% bacteria-free.
-Watching customers touch and test fresh produce is just one indicator.
+I seriously doubt that any grocery store’s produce department is 100% bacteria-free.
+Watching customers touch and test fresh produce is one such indicator.

-It’s not even my concerns about just how long ago these greens were cut and washed.
+It’s not even my concern about just how long ago these greens were cut and washed.
 Granted, I am not a fan of limp, brown-ish, tired-appearing romaine, iceberg lettuce, or cabbage.
-And even though I am a believer that once you wash, cut and prepare any kind of fresh produce—be it fruit or vegetables—the flavor and quality begin to degrade, that’s not it either.
+And even though I am a believer that once you wash, cut, and prepare any kind of fresh produce—be it fruit or vegetables—the flavor and quality begin to degrade, that’s not it either.

 It’s not any of those things that cause me to just walk on by that prepackaged section in my supermarket’s produce department.

 The reason I don’t buy salad in a bag is the cost.
-Paying at least three times more to get my salad greens cut up, pre-washed, and then sealed in a plastic bag or box is too hard to swallow.
+Paying at least four times the cost of the bulk option to get my salad greens cut up, pre-washed, and then sealed in a plastic bag or box is just too hard to swallow.

 (Ironically, nearly everyone I’ve chatted with admits to rewashing those bagged salad greens, just to be on the safe side.
-So where’s all the convenience in that?)
+So where’s all the convenience and time-saving in that?)

-Last weekend I did my own time test.
-I shredded an entire head of green cabbage using a sharp knife.
-I chose cabbage for my test over Romaine lettuce because, well, I love cabbage.
+I did my own time test.
+I washed and shredded an entire head of green cabbage using a sharp knife.
+I chose cabbage over Romaine lettuce for my test because, well, I love cabbage.

-I was done from washed-to-finish in 7 minutes.
-I ended up with a big bowl of beautiful, bright green, crunchy, fresh cabbage for our favorite coleslaw.
-It took another 5 minutes to make the awesome dressing.
+I was done— washed-to-finish in 7 minutes.
+I ended up with a great big bowl of beautiful, bright green, crunchy, fresh cabbage for our favorite coleslaw.
+It took another 5 minutes to make the yummy dressing.
 Total cost about $2, complete.
 Yum.